 CMC students are happy

 The mission of CMC is “teaching leaders to make an impact and succeed in today’s world.”
-Therefore many CMC activities and events are focused on equipping student with skills like critical thinking, public speaking and effective leadership.
+Therefore, many CMC activities and events focus on equipping student with skills like critical thinking, public speaking and effective leadership.

 As a result, CMC students tend to be very outgoing, optimistic and ambitious.
-Their spirits are the epitome of “work hard, play hard.”
+They tend to embody “work hard, play hard.”
 In fact, CMC was ranked “the happiest school” by the Daily Beast and second “best quality life” by U.S. News.
 Many CMC students seek adventure and pursue exciting opportunities both on and off campus.
 They are also highly motivated and ambitious, striving to live fulfilling lives.

-Claremont McKenna, Harvey Mudd, Pomona… How are they all connected?
+Claremont McKenna College, Harvey Mudd College, Pomona… How are they all connected?

-As part of the 5 College Consortium, CMC shares resources with four other liberal art colleges located within 5-10 minutes walking distance: Pomona College, Harvey Mudd College, Scripps College, Pitzer College.
+As part of the 5 College Consortium, CMC shares resources with four other liberal art colleges located within walking distance.
+These colleges are Pomona College, Harvey Mudd College, Scripps College, Pitzer College.
 CMC students can take classes and even declare majors in any of these colleges (discussed further in the “Academics” section).

-CMC students even get to enjoy food from all five schools’ cafeterias – CMC’s sushi, Scripps’s ramen and dim sum, Pitzer’s taco, Mudd’s steak, and Pomona’s acai bowl.
+CMC students even get to enjoy food from all five schools’ cafeterias!
+You can choose from CMC’s sushi, Scripps’s ramen and dim sum, Pitzer’s taco, Mudd’s steak, and Pomona’s acai bowl.
 Although five colleges (5Cs) are located right next to each other and share almost all resources, each school has its own distinct culture.
-The opportunities to take classes and participate in club activities with students from four other colleges is truly unique to the 5Cs.
+The opportunities to take classes and participate in club activities with students from four other colleges?
+This is an opportunity that is truly unique to the 5Cs.

 Dine with leaders and research with professors

-A highlight of CMC’s great resources is its Athenaeum program, which brings today’s leading scholars, activists, entrepreneurs, politicians, poets, scientists and musicians to speak and dine with CMC students in an intimate and relaxed setting.
+A highlight of CMC’s great resources is its Athenaeum program.
+For those who don’t know, this program brings today’s leading scholars, activists, entrepreneurs, politicians, poets, scientists and musicians to speak and dine with CMC students in an intimate and relaxed setting.

-Furthermore, CMC has remarkable research resources for its students, providing them with hands-on experience across different disciplines.
-Nearly all of CMC’s research institutions implement a policy to look for qualified students to match with professors for research proposals.
+Furthermore, CMC has remarkable research opportunities for its students, providing them with hands-on experience across different disciplines.
+Nearly all of CMC’s research institutions look for qualified students to match with professors for research proposals.
 As a result, up to 77% students on campus conduct research with professors.
-Students have many options: CMC has 11 different research institutions that cover different academic areas with very little overlap, including the Financial Economics Institutes, Roberts Environmental Center, Rose Institutes of State and Local Government.
+Students have many options: CMC has 11 different research institutions that cover different academic areas with very little overlap.
+These include the Financial Economics Institutes, Roberts Environmental Center, Rose Institutes of State and Local Government.